What is a Flat White?

 Though both the flat white and the macchiato are made of espresso and steamed milk, they are quite different in composition and presentation.

 A macchiato is mostly espresso with a small dollop of steamed milk, and you serve it in a demitasse cup.
-It has a robust espresso flavor, with a hint of creamy sweetness from the milk.
+It has a robust espresso flavour, with a hint of creamy sweetness from the milk.

 A flat white is a much larger drink than a macchiato because it contains four times as much milk.
-For this reason, it has a much milder coffee flavor and a creamier texture, and it is pretty sweet from the quantity of warm milk.
+For this reason, it has a much milder coffee flavour and a creamier texture, and it is pretty sweet from the quantity of warm milk.
 A flat white is served in a ceramic mug and can sometimes be decorated with latte art.

 Yes, a flat white coffee contains sugar, but it is all naturally occurring sugar from steamed milk.
-A 6-ounce flat white made using 2% milk contains 6 grams of sugar, but it has no added sugars, syrups, or sweeteners.
+A 175-ml flat white made using 2% milk contains 6 grams of sugar, but it has no added sugars, syrups, or sweeteners.

 A flat white coffee tastes like a milder and creamier espresso, with a silky mouthfeel.
 When adequately made, the milk and espresso offer a nice balance between bitter and sweet.
-The flavor profile of the espresso depends on the beans used, but most often, you will taste chocolate and nuts.
+The flavour profile of the espresso depends on the beans used, but most often, you will taste chocolate and nuts.